Tom Fleming (bowls)

-George Thomas Fleming (born 1910, Sedgefield, died 1977) was an England international lawn bowler.
+George Thomas Fleming (born 1910, Sedgefield, died 1977) was an English international lawn bowler.

 Bowls career

 He won a gold medal in the Men's Rinks (Fours) at the 1962 British Empire and Commonwealth Games in Perth, with Sidney Drysdale, David Bryant and Les Watson.

 He won twice the runner-up in the 1959 and 1960 singles National Championship representing Albert Park Middlesbrough and Yorkshire.